[AWS Beginners] Learn Amazon EC2 in 5 minutes!

 AMI stands for "Amazon Machine Image."

-It is a template that records software configuration.
-It is like a mold for creating instances, and its advantage is that once you have the mold, you can create multiple servers with the same settings.
+It's a template that records the configuration of software.
+It's like a mold for creating instances, and its advantage is that once you have a mold, you can create many servers with the same settings.

 Being able to create multiple servers with the same settings is convenient when you want to have multiple identical servers, and it also makes it easy to create and destroy them